InteropIO/manager-examples/otel-custom-logs-processor/README.md

 # Introduction

-An example showing how to configure **io.Manager** to use a custom logs processor with OpenTelemetry
+An example showing how to configure **io.Manager** to use a custom OpenTelemetry logs processor

 # Prerequisites